 With this provincial investment, renovations to the first floor will house permanent accessible marine visitation facilities including a marina office, laundry, shower and public accessible washrooms for marine visitors and seasonal visitor attractions.

-It will also support ground floor retail/food and beverage small businesses, and be a point for local indoor and outdoor events.
+It will also support small business opportunities (will go to market), and be a point for local indoor and outdoor events.
 This project will build on stabilization work and roof repair work that has been completed.

 Overall planning for the site includes new site servicing, landscaping and improvements to the building envelope in accordance to the Town of Lunenburg Heritage guidelines enabling occupancy for the Ground Floor, and base building improvements to facilitate future long-term tenants on the upper floors for marine business/office use.

 Previous work around the popular Zwicker area included the Zwicker Wharf boardwalk – providing important public access – repairs to Wharf A, which is home to free public daytime berthing , additional park upgrades, and temporary enhancements for boaters as part of the Lunenburg Waterfront Marina.